You Have Questions. We Have Answers.

 Finally, bookkeepers can offer assistance with safeguarding assets.
 It’s beneficial to have a disinterested 3rd party looking at every transaction for authenticity and legitimacy.

-Q: What should I consider when I’m hiring a bookkeeper?
+Q: What should I consider when I’m hiring a bookkeeper or CPA?

-A: Before hiring a bookkeeper, we suggest you interview a few candidates.
-Here are a few things to consider when you’re interviewing bookkeeper candidates:
+A: Before hiring a bookkeeper or CPA, we suggest you interview a few candidates.
+Here are a few things to consider when you’re interviewing bookkeeper or CPA candidates:

 - Ensure they have professional education in the field, relevant experience, and a good track record.